Slashdot

 There are men who have been not just in prison, but in solitary confinement, for decades.
 There's a citizen who have been detained by ICE, imprisoned for three years without a lawyer, won $80k in damages, and just had the award thrown out on appeal because the statute of limitations on the "false imprisonment" charge expired while he was imprisoned.
 Last year

+Yes, it's not like Obama ever used the legal system and other Federal agencies, departments, etc in even more blatantly unconstitutional and illegal ways to attack his & the Progressive's perceived political/ideological enemies...oh, wait...

+You dumbasses were cheering Obama & the Feds on while he and they abused government & presidential powers to attack conservatives, Republicans, and anyone else who criticized the administration or DNC and never

-And what's missing from the summary (Score:1)
+And what's missing from the summary (Score:2, Troll)

 And what's missing from the summary?
 That, the site in question was used by the people who rioted in Washington, DC. [q13fox.com] (or this link for those that [cbsnews.com] get upset because 'fox') That those 230 people were tied in some way to the disruptj20 site, according to the requested info which the verge happily leaves out.
 You can find it easily enough with a search.